-The S&P 500 Index's information technology sector rose 11.8% in the fourth quarter of 2020, modestly underperforming the overall index, which advanced 12.2%.
-The sector outperformed meaningfully over the year, advancing 43.9% compared to the index's 18.4% gain.
+The S&P 500 Index's information technology sector rose 2.0% in the first quarter of 2021, underperforming the broader market S&P 500, which advanced 6.2%.
+The sector outperformed meaningfully over the trailing one year, advancing 66.6% compared to the S&P 500's 56.4% gain.

-Recent technology sector earnings reports continue to be strong, confirming the underlying strength of technology company business models.
-We believe the market should continue to favor companies with asset-light business models and faster organic growth in the current COVID-19-affected environment.
+Recent technology sector earnings reports continue to be strong, confirming the underlying strength in many companies and secular trends.
+We believe the market should continue to favor companies with asset-light business models, disruptive products, and faster organic growth in the current Covid-19-affected environment and as the world returns to normal.